-Will the last employee out the door please turn off the lights.
+Workforce management trends, will the last employee out the door please turn off the lights.

 Many are calling it the “Great Resignation,” with the U.S. Bureau of Labor Statistics announcing that over 4.3 million Americans quit their jobs in August, and that comes on top of record-breaking resignations over the previous months.
 It is affecting every industry across the U.S, and it is something we have never seen before.

 There are many reasons people decide to leave their jobs, with one of the most common reasons being a tight labor market where the next role is just around the corner.
-This current trend however is more complex.
+This current workforce management trend however is more complex.
 COVID and family pressures created by closed schools, the closing and reopening of businesses, fear of the virus, and years of stagnant pay have had a cumulative effect on the current workforce.

 It’s all contributed to a significant increase in resignations, with 2.9% of Americans having just quit their jobs, and it’s affecting nearly every business in the country.
 Here are some ways that you can limit the exposure for your organization and retain more of your workforce.

-Pay attention to feelings of dis-engagement.
+Pay attention to workforce management trends including feelings of dis-engagement.

 We have discussed for several years how disconnected non-desk workers are from their companies, with Gallup showing only 26% of workers feeling like their opinion matters and only 30% of the workforce feeling engaged at their job.
 That leaves over 60% of employees feeling disengaged.
 Not only does this create less productivity amongst this workforce, but it also increases the risk of these same workers quitting.

-There has never been a greater need for creating connections and engagement with your employees.
+Workforce management trends show there has never been a greater need for creating connections and engagement with your employees.
 Most workers want to feel connected to the company they work for, and have a shared sense of purpose and culture.

 Access to information and the ability to be heard is central to engagement.
 In today’s mobile world, if employees are not given the option to communicate with their managers and co-workers in the way that they prefer to, it might feel as if their opinion means less, or doesn’t matter at all.
 Not all communication should be seen as equivalent, either.
 If not structured in a way that ensures consistent relevance of content, gives everyone a voice, and at the same time reduces noise, then communication can be extremely disruptive, confusing, and unhelpful.